JXVD/jxvd.github.io/_posts/2019-04-08-Difficulty-2.markdown

 [Last week][last-week] I wrote about really disliking difficulty settings in games.
 I said that I didn't want to be asked to design a game for fun, which is what beign allowed to vary all the sliders feels like to me.
 "But Jackson!"
 I hear you say, "surely you can't feel this way about all settings and choices in games, surely you are a hypocrite in some ways!"
 You're right, I am a hypocrite, and there are a lot of things that I don't mind being asked to design for fun in games.
 If I'm going to rail against difficulty settings in one way, I better explain why I feel how I do about difficulty settings and options that I do like.

+I like when games encourage self imposed challenges